 Sprinkle salt and pepper (I like fresh-ground for both) on them, and then garlic powder (my roasting vegetable secret weapon!).

 Roast in the oven for 15-20 minutes depending on your oven.
-I’d say 20 is a safe bet, I kept checking them every minute or two after the 15-minute mark passed, because I wanted them good and crispy but not burnt.
+I always start checking them every minute or two after the 15-minute mark passed, because I wanted them good and crispy but not burnt.

 I threw a little more salt and pepper on top when they came out of the oven, to make sure it stuck.
 They tasted just as good as fried, but much healthier!